-Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator10 engages in an initial assessment, which is typically one to five business days in duration.
+Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator engages in an initial assessment, which is typically one to five business days in duration.
 The steps in an initial assessment can include:

-- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Title IX Coordinator and/or Title IX Deputy Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for informal resolution and may seek to determine if the Respondent is also willing to engage in informal resolution. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX:
+- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures.

-10 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+&lt;sup>9 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.

-If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address:

-- an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply [, which resolution process is applicable, and will refer the matter accordingly.
-Please note that dismissing a complaint under Title IX is just procedural, and does not limit the College's authority to address a complaint with an appropriate process and remedies.
+- The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for informal resolution and may seek to determine if the Respondent is also willing to engage in informal resolution. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply, which resolution process is applicable, and will refer the matter accordingly.
+Please note that dismissing a complaint under Title IX is just procedural, and does not limit Black River Technical College s's authority to address a complaint with an appropriate process and remedies.

 a.
-Violence Risk Assessment (VRA)
+Violence Risk Assessment